Itamar000Git/Library/readme.txt

 ##Running instruction
+#tests: Run one by one only, because the testers open window that need to be confirmed.

 #Sign-in / Sign-up:
  1. sign up with a new user
  2. sign in with the username and password that you just sign up with, and move to the main menu window.
+ Note: there is e default user (username:1,password:1)

 #Main menu:
  1. For adding book: choose "add book" button.